Evexi/Evexi/docs/touchToEngage/index.md

 This feature can be used when you want to display a playlist or standard media and trigger an application when the user interacts with a display by a touch event, nexmosphere trigger or in any other way.

+#

 ## Setup
-On the admin portal assign your content as 'application content`.
-If you want the application to be launched on a touch event please an an 'overlay' image (if you want a touch event but no overlay you can use a blank png).
+On the admin portal assign your content as `application content`.
+If you want the application to be launched on a touch event please an an `overlay` image (if you want a touch event but no overlay you can use a blank png).
 You should also add content to the 'content' section which will be played outside or your application.

-Your application should also manage its own session.
+>Note: Your application should also manage its own session.

 #